ljw1004/csharpspec/csharp/conversions.md

 ### Implicit interpolated string conversions

-An implicit interpolated string conversion permits an *interpolated_string_expression* (§7.6.2) to be converted to `System.IFormattable` or `System.FormattableString` (which implements `System.IFormattable`).
+An implicit interpolated string conversion permits an *interpolated_string_expression* ([Interpolated strings](expressions.md#interpolated-strings)) to be converted to `System.IFormattable` or `System.FormattableString` (which implements `System.IFormattable`).

 When this conversion is applied a string value is not composed from the interpolated string.
-Instead an instance of `System.FormattableString` is created, as further described in §7.6.2.
+Instead an instance of `System.FormattableString` is created, as further described in [Interpolated strings](expressions.md#interpolated-strings).

 ### Implicit nullable conversions